 It’s hard to imagine now: barely having a clue who the Beatles were, or the man who would become Muhammad Ali.

-But that’s how things were when Robert Lipsyte found himself face-to-face with these future legends 50 years ago this week, through a chance of publicity matchmaking.
+But that’s how things were when Robert Lipsyte found himself face-to-face with these future legends more than 50 years ago, through a chance of publicity matchmaking.

 The New York Times had plucked Lipsyte from the feature department to go to Miami Beach and cover the heavyweight boxing title fight between champ Sonny Liston and the upstart Cassius Clay, who would later change his name to Ali.
 He barely knew who Clay was, and even less about the mop-haired singers who happened to show up during his visit.